 2.Get your Paperwork at a Single Place

-For performing an audit, the auditor would ask for specific documents.
+For performing an audit services, the auditor would ask for specific documents.
 You must keep these documents prepared and provide them to the auditor as soon as the requirement presents itself.
 There also may be chances that the auditor may work from your office itself so you should be prepared for such an occasion.

 3.Settle all Previous Accounts